sandialabs/toyplot/docs/dependencies.rst

 Minimum Requirements
 --------------------

-To use Toyplot you'll need the following at a minimum (if you install Toyplot using pip, these are automatically installed for you):
+To use Toyplot you will need, at a minimum, Python 2 or 3 (duh):

 * Python 2.7 / Python 3 - http://python.org

+plus the following (if you install Toyplot using pip, these are automatically installed for you):

 * colormath - https://github.com/gtaylor/python-colormath
 * multipledispatch - https://github.com/mrocklin/multipledispatch
 * numpy - http://numpy.org